Choosing

 above.
 You should be able to cope with up to four

 hours of ski touring up hill each day.
-On
+On most of

 Very